Scouterna/cdn.scouterna.net/README.md

 # cdn.scouterna.net

-Files added in `/files` here will be available on the web through `https://cdn.scouterna.net`.
+Files added in `/files` here are also made available on the web at `https://cdn.scouterna.net`.

 ## Use